 - Abnormal urine color

 - Fever and chills

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-ESWL is a non-invasive treatment for kidney stones which uses a high-intensity focused acoustic pulse.
-Stones are broken up, fragmented, and pulverized by focused shock waves which enables the patient to excrete the stone fragments spontaneously with the urine.
+ESWL is a non-invasive treatment for kidney stones which uses a high-intensity, focused acoustic pulse.
+Stones are broken up, fragmented, and pulverized by focused shock waves, enabling the patient to excrete the stone fragments spontaneously with the urine.

 Percutaneous Nephrolithotomy (PCNL)

-Percutaneous nephrolithotomy is a minimally invasive procedure to remove stones from the kidney through a small puncture wound in the skin and thus minimizes big incision size, pain, blood loss, blood transfusions and shortens hospitalization.
+PCNL is a minimally invasive procedure to remove stones from the kidney through a small puncture wound in the skin, minimizing big incision size, pain, blood loss, blood transfusion, and long hospitalization.
 It uses ultrasonic, pneumatic and laser lithotripsy to break the stones.
 The technique provides higher stone clearance for the patients.

 Retrograde Intrarenal Surgery (RIRS or Flexible Ureteroscopy)

-It is a procedure done by introducing flexible ureteroscope through the urethra, urinary bladder, ureter and renal pelvis to visualize the stones.
+RIRS is a procedure that introduces flexible ureteroscope through the urethra, urinary bladder, ureter and renal pelvis to visualize the stones.
 Laser procedure is applied to fragment and clear the stones within the urinary collecting system.

-A type of surgery in which small incisions are made in the abdominal wall through which a laparoscope can be placed to permit structures within the abdomen and pelvis to be visualized.
+This is a type of surgery where small incisions are made in the abdominal wall through which a laparoscope can be placed to permit structures within the abdomen and pelvis to be visualized.
 A variety of probes and other instruments can be placed through these small incisions in the skin.
-A number of surgical procedures can be performed without the need for an open surgery
+Surgical procedures can be performed without the need for an open surgery.